Using C Datatypes (with Examples)

 short - Visit C datatypes in detail

-char datatype refers to character values, enclosed in single quotes, with a range of -127 to 127.
+char datatype refers to character values, enclosed in single quotes,

 As it's clear from the range, we can even use small integer values in the